 There’s simply so many brands and products with different flavors, textures, strengths, effects and reaction times to choose from.
 You might be wondering how you make any sense of it all.

-And when you do finally decide on a product, you’ll need to know how to get it, where to get it, and what’s the appropriate price you should pay for it.
+And when you do finally decide on a product, you’ll need to know how to get it, where to get it, and the appropriate price to pay for it.

 Don’t know where to start?